lpereira89/LGT-pangenome/README.md

 2. Check the transcriptomes to be included in the database.
 Currently, there is a list from in a shared directory, but that can be easily customized in Step 2.
 3. Run the script `PG_07_blastn_to_align_step2.sh`.
 4. Check manually the file *missing_alignments.txt*.
 These two files must be empty, if there are gene IDs the log file needs to be inspected to identify the problem in each case. **Previous issues were that too many NNNs were in the sequences, that genes were too long, and that complex characters were part of the FASTA ID - these issues should be solved now in script PG_00_prepareCDS.sh.
 However, similar issues might arise when working with other genomes.**

+## Mark duplicated LGT candidates

+**Script: PG_08a_mark_dups.sh**

+This script marks the duplicated LGT candidates.
+Since we performed LGT identification in several independent assemblies, LGT that are present in more than one assembly were likely identified in more than one assembly - but they are orthologous genes, meaning they likely represent the same LGT event. **Only one** orthologous LGT will be kept as a candidate for further analyses.

+1. The nested script `sort_homologs_2.pl` works only when copying specific modules (Heap071 Graph Graph.pm) to the same folder where the script is run.
+There are two solutions: (1) copy the modules into the nested scripts folder *default in script* or (2) run the script from the shared drive (currently `/shared/dunning_lab/Shared/scripts/perl/sort_homologs_2.pl`) *need to change the code*.
+2. Run the script `PG_08a_mark_dups.sh`.

+## Rename the FASTA IDs in alignments

+**Script: PG_08b_rename_aln.sh**

+This script renames the alignment to ease manual inspection.
+It adds *LGT_candidate_* prefix to the LGT candidate, and it adds the group ID to all other species.

+1. Copy/create a tab-separated text file with one species per row, and three columns: species ID, group and subgroup. **The species ID in this file needs to match exactly the one contained in the FASTA ID in the alignment**, e.g. 'Oryza_sativa_Japonica_Group_GCA_001433935.1' for one of the rice genomes.
+The group and subgroup will be added as prefixes at the beginning of the FASTA ID.
+2. Run the script `PG_08b_rename_aln.sh`.